-The remaining counties where CWD has been detected all had a prevalence below 2% with the exception of Shelby county at 2.06% and range from 1.5% (Shelby) to 0.16% (Gibson).
+The remaining counties where CWD has been detected all had a prevalence below 2% with the exception of Shelby county at 2.06% and range from 1.4% (Tipton) to 0.13% (Chester).
 Although it may seem as if the disease has spread rapidly across southwest Tennessee, the reality is the disease was likely there for many years before being detected.
 Through TWRA surveillance efforts we are gaining a better understanding of the geographic distribution of the disease, but we may not know the full extent of the affected area until approximately five years of continued surveillance.

 The long-term impacts of CWD on deer populations in Tennessee are currently unknown.
 Other states battling CWD have documented deer population declines above 40% in locations where the disease is present.
 Other states have seen a shift in the age structure—meaning they no longer see older deer.
 These outcomes are neither desirable, nor consistent with managing for long-term, healthy, and sustainable deer populations.
 TWRA is committed to preventing these undesirable outcomes.
 It is critical that we swiftly and effectively employ our management.
 If left unchecked, the disease may yet continue to spread past the known range in Tennessee.
 CWD management is not a one-man band.
 It is a partnership between TWRA, partners, hunters, landowners, and you.
 Your engagement and support is needed.
 Please, harvest more deer in Unit CWD.
 Abide by carcass transportation and feeding restrictions in CWD-positive and high-risk counties.
 Seek out credible sources and understand the newest scientific information on CWD management.
 Signup for CWD email updates.
 Together we can conserve a healthy deer population for the benefit of present and future generations.